 The last quarter diverged from recent trends in global fixed income, as emerging markets outperformed developed markets.
-Despite the dollar remaining relatively strong over the quarter, there were select emerging market currencies that outperformed (Brazil and Mexico).
-The story of the second quarter of 2023 (Q2-23) is, however, one of emerging market yield compression versus developed markets.
+Despite the dollar remaining relatively strong over the quarter, there were select emerging markets.
+Despite the dollar remaining relatively strong over the quarter, there were select emerging markets.
+Despite the dollar remaining relatively strong over the quarter, there were select emerging markets.
+Despite the dollar remaining relatively strong over the quarter, there were select emerging markets.
+Despite the dollar remaining market yield compression versus developed markets.
 Many emerging markets are at, or very close to, the peak in their rate hiking cycles and, with inflation expected to turn quite quickly, these markets have started to price in rate cuts, which has supported their bond markets.
 Developed markets are definitively on the other end of the spectrum, with inflation still remaining sticky in many economies, interest rates still set to go higher, and bond yields languishing at decade highs.
 UK bond yields were hit the hardest over the last quarter, selling off close to 100 basis points (bps) versus 20bps-50bps in other developed markets, including the US.